feng1234665/FlatWave/README.md

 Includes one level (with a small tutorial in the beginning), three different weapons (Laser Rifle, Minigun and Rocket Launcher) and three enemy types.

+## Download

+You can find a download link of a binary package for Windows under the release tab (https://github.com/janniklaskeck/FlatWave/releases)

+### Installation

+Extract the contents of the .zip file to a location of your liking.
+Inside you'll find a "FlatWave.exe", which will start the game.

 ## Controls

 Movement: WASD